 - 1/3 cup minced onion

 - 1 package active dry yeast, dissolved in 1/4 c. warm water with a pinch of sugar

-- 2 g. barley malt extract or sugar
+- 2 teaspoons barley malt extract or sugar

-- Melted butter for brushing dough and bowl (about 3 TB)
+- Melted butter for brushing dough and bowl (about 3 tablespoons)